XavierBurt/Buttons/README.md

 ## BEFORE YOU START THE EXERCISE

-Note that the work from the warm up will help you finish the exercize, you will adapt the code you were given.
+Note that the work from the warm up will help you finish the exercise, you will adapt the code you were given.
 This will all be done in the javascript file still.

 A list of all of the events can be found here: https://www.w3schools.com/jsref/dom_obj_event.asp